 “Father, into Your hands I commit My spirit” (Luke 23:46).

-Nani ran a good, long race, and as I think about her last words, I can confidently say what Ashok said about Jaya: that she finished her race well.
+Nani ran a good, long race, and as I think about her last words, I can confidently say what Ashok said about Jaya: She finished her race well.

 Someday may someone say this of me.